gmjelle/facebook-bot-autoresponder/readme.md

 ----------

-Repo for all the code talked about in this blogpost: (todo).
+Repo for all the code talked about in this blogpost: https://vandevliet.me/bot-automatically-responds-comments-facebook/.

 This code monitors all the comments of a Facebook post, and then comments on the comments with a custom photo.
 In this code there is an example on how you can make it respond with an image that includes the orginal commenter's profile picture.